Postgraduate: £6,000 as a tuition fee waiver applied to the first year of study only.

 Undergraduate: £6,000 as a tuition fee waiver, each year for a maximum of three years.
 The Scholarship will be paid once for each eligible level of study, subject to normal progression criteria having been met (additional payments will not be made during a repeating year, regardless of the reason for repetition).

-September entry: 110 awards will be allocated in early September, to those applicants who meet all the following eligibility criteria.
+September entry: 110 scholarships will be allocated in early September, to those applicants who meet all the following eligibility criteria.

 January entry: 20 scholarships, plus any remaining awards from September, will be allocated in January 2020.

 Application process: To be considered applicants must complete a register your interest form by the stated deadlines.
 Applications will only be accepted if all sections of the application form have been completed and if the applicant is holding an offer on a course starting in September 2020 or January 2021.

 Brunel will assess each application for suitability against these scholarship terms and conditions.

 The Scholarship will be allocated in two phases.

 Phase 1: Apply by 17 April 2020 to be considered for an early award.